The Importance of a High-Quality Common-Mode Choke or Line Isolator

 a.
 SWR Measurements

-• False Readings: Common-mode currents distort the impedance presented to the transmitter, leading to false SWR readings or unstable power output.
+• False Readings: Common-mode currents cause the impedance seen by the transmitter to fluctuate, resulting in inaccurate SWR readings and unstable power output.

-• Impedance Mismatch: The coax shield’s unintended radiation changes the antenna’s effective impedance, causing resonance shifts and mismatches in the feedline.
+• Impedance Mismatch: Radiation from the coax shield alters the effective impedance of the antenna system, causing resonance shifts and mismatches in the feedline.

 b.
 Reception Performance

-• Noise Pickup: Interference from local EMI is carried along the coaxial shield directly to the receiver, combining with the desired signal and raising the noise floor.
+• Noise Pickup: EMI picked up by the coax shield travels directly to the receiver, raising the noise floor and obscuring weak signals.

-• Reduced Signal-to-Noise Ratio (SNR): A higher noise floor obscures weak signals, making it harder to detect long-distance (DX) or low-power transmissions.
+• Reduced Signal-to-Noise Ratio (SNR): A higher noise floor reduces the clarity of desired signals, making it harder to detect low-power or long-distance (DX) transmissions.

 • Pattern Distortion: Radiation from the coax shield interferes with the antenna’s intended pattern, reducing its efficiency and directivity.